Instance-JS/Instance/docs/proofs/Spacetime.md

 The resulting 4D manifold is an $e$-manifold hypersphere whose closure is disguised by the **4D Parallax Theorem**, which reconciles the mandated $k=+1$ closure with the observed flatness $(|\Omega_k| < 0.007)$.

-**Testable Prediction:** The ratio between the universe's accelerating and decelerating components must conform to the universal constant of Logical Efficiency, $e$:
+**Testable Prediction:** The ratio between the universe's accelerating and decelerating components must conform to a universal (irrational) constant, $e$:

 $$\frac{\Omega_{\text{DE}}}{\Omega_{\text{DM}} + \Omega_{\text{B}}} + C = e$$

-where $C \approx 0.0748$ is the Cosmological Curvature Cost Coefficient, which is ontologically equivalent to the 5D Probability Bias ($\tau$).
+where $C \approx 0.0748$ is the Cosmological Curvature Cost Coefficient, which is ontologically equivalent to the 5D Probability Bias: ($\tau$).

 **Parts I-IV: Foundational Framework and Probability-Geometry Emergence**